▪️ Server settings

 In practice, using TFO in many situations may optimize client-agent network efficiency, as if persistent agents are in play, but without holding active connections, and also without limitation for the maximum num of connections.

 On modern OS, TFO support is usually switched 'on' at the system level, but this is just a 'capability', not the rule.
 Linux (as the most progressive) has supported it since 2011, on kernels starting from 3.7 (for the server-side).
 Windows has supported it from some builds of Windows 10.
 Other operating systems (FreeBSD, MacOS) are also in the game.

 For Linux system server checks variable

 /proc/sys/net/ipv4/tcp_fastopen and behaves according to it.
 Bit 0 manages client side, bit 1 rules listeners.
-By default system has this param set to 1, i.e. clients enabled, listeners disabled.
+By default, the system has this parameter set to 1, i.e., clients enabled, listeners disabled.

-Also you can use the 'syslog' as the file name.
-In this case the events will be sent to syslog daemon.
-To use the syslog option the sphinx must be configured
+Alternatively, you can use the 'syslog' as the file name.
+In this case, the events will be sent to the syslog daemon.
+To use the syslog option, you need to configure Manticore with the

 log = /var/log/searchd.log